 TIME TO TALK - Thursday 7 February 2019

 It is estimated that a quarter of us suffer from mental health problems.
 Unfortunately, this is a topic that is often not included in conversation.
-This year's Time to Talk event is focused on bringing together the right ingredients to ensure we do talk about our mental health.
+This Time to Talk event was focused on bringing together the right ingredients to ensure we do talk about our mental health.
 Lots of resources can be found following this link.
 Whether it is you, a friend or family member, make sure you give everyone time to talk and listen.